crate/crate-howtos/docs/best-practices/systables.rst

     +------------+----------+---------+--------------+
     SELECT ... in set (... sec)

 Step 6: Managing snapshots
 ==========================

-Finally, if your repair efforts did not succeed, your application or users accidently deleted some data, recover one of the previous taken snapshot of your cluster.
+Finally: if your repair efforts did not succeed, and your application or users accidentally deleted some data, recover one of the previously taken snapshots of your cluster.
 The tables **sys.snapshots** and **sys.repositories** assist you in managing your backups.
 Remember, one or more backups are stored in repositories outside the CrateDB cluster initialized with the **CREATE REPOSITORY** request.
 An actual copy of a current database state is made with the **CREATE SNAPSHOT** command.
 If you forgot where you store your snapshots::